AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-54965-visual-merchandising-grid-not-display-correct-stock.md

 <u>Expected Results</u>:

-The grid does not show only the default stock information since the customer can choose to not rely on the default stock with MSI functionality.
-It will show all stock information if the scope is *All Store Views*.
+The grid shows all stock information if the scope is *[!UICONTROL All Store Views]*.

 ## Apply the patch